MattSortsThings/kolyteon/dev_notes/problem_definition_sudoku.md

 ## Problem Rules

 A Sudoku problem consists of a 9x9 grid of squares, subdivided into 9 3x3 sectors.
-Some of the squares contain fixed numbers from the range [1, 9].
+Some of the squares contain filled squares from the range [1, 9].

 To solve the problem, one must fill in every empty square with a number from the range [1, 9], so that the numbers from 1 to 9 occur exactly once in every column, row, and sector.